-> The geranium is one of my favorite plants.
+The geranium is one of my favorite plants.
 The more different varieties you grow, the more interesting they become.
-They have an aesthetic of their own, and are a joy in the garden, a trustworthy flowering plant which creates its own palette and enhances wherever it’s planted.
+They have an aesthetic of their own and are a joy in the garden—a trustworthy flowering plant that creates its own palette and enhances wherever it’s planted.
 Don’t be surprised if the geranium zone becomes one of your favorite places in the garden, and you find yourself naturally drawn to geraniums wherever you see them… perhaps with a pair of scissors for impromptu cuttings…

 Paul Wallis (author) from Sydney, Australia on March 29, 2011: